 Great Lives, BBC Radio 4 review

-In terms of potential, it doesn’t get much better than a show on BBC Radio 4 talking about some of the great people that lived great lives throughout history.
-Great Lives has been airing on BBC Radio 4 since August 2001 and the most recent season, Series 26, started in December 2011, with the help of new presenter, Matthew Paris.
+In terms of potential for grey matter stimulation, it doesn’t get much better than a show on BBC Radio 4 talking about some of the great people that lived amazing lives throughout history.
+Great Lives has been airing on BBC Radio 4 since August 2001 and the most recent incarnation, started with Series 26 in December 2011, with the help of new presenter, Matthew Paris.

 A good comparison would be with one of the best BBC Radio 4 shows in recent years, The History of the World in 100 Objects.
-While it is comparable in terms of having a really good presenter and interesting guest speakers, where it excels is in its ability to catalogue the history of the focal point in a way that Great Lives doesn’t do.
-There’s also a lack of fine editing in some of the older shows, like DH Lawrence, in which a good amount of nonsense seems to have made it into the episode, when it should perhaps have been stripped.
+While it is comparable in terms of having a really strong presenter and interesting guest speakers, where it excels is in its ability to catalogue the history of the focal point in a way that Great Lives doesn’t do.
+There’s also a lack of fine editing in some of the older shows, like DH Lawrence, in which a good amount of nonsense seems to have made it into the episode, when it should perhaps have been stripped and refocused.

-Great Lives review: 3.5/5
+Great Lives, BBC Radio 4 review: 3.5/5